Lemon-Juiced/LemonDev/styleguide.md

 ```

 ## Single Line If-Else Chains
-Single-line if/else chains are allowed, but only when the logic is simple.
+Single-line if/else chains are allowed, but only when the logic is simple, in other cases divert to normal if-else chains or switches where applicable.
 ```java
 if (ready) start();
 else if (waiting) wait();
 else fail();
 ```

+## Ternary Operations
+Do not use ternary operations or the ternary operator.
+These are far too terse to be readable.
+Divert to other options.